 La Masino Direct

 From Bavella Pass mt.
-1211 – parking – take GR20 path towards North West and leave it after 300 mt., heading towards right to rise along GR20 ”Alpine Variant” (yellow marks).
+1211 – parking – take the GR20 trail towards North West and leave it after 300 mt., heading towards right to rise along the GR20 ”Alpine Variant” (yellow marks).
 The trail rises steeply towards Acellu Pass.
-Just before the pass leave the main trail and go down towards left along a rocky slope skirting SE face (45 minutes from Bavella Pass).
+Just a few meters before the pass leave the main trail and descent left along a rocky slope skirting the SE face of Acellu (45 minutes from Bavella Pass).

 Difficulty: TD, 6a max